Common Generator Problems

 Much of the time, oil leaks aren’t actually leaking oil—they are often the result of “wet stacking,” also commonly known as engine slobber.
 The exhaust system can accrue unburned fuel, carbon particles, condensed water, lubrication oil, and acids.
 Often, this buildup is what causes the engine slobber that appears like an oil leak.

+The second problem that can cause generator problems are the generator being low on coolant.
 Depending on your unit, the generator may give off an alarm or just shut down altogether when the coolant is low and coolant temperatures begin to rise.
 If you find yourself adding coolant frequently, you should inspect the generator for leaks.

 Low coolant may eventually lead to your engine overheating, which can result in the damage of other components that you would need to repair or replace altogether.
 Overheating can ruin the alternator, rotor, bearings, head gasket, exhaust valves, and more.
 At that point, you might find it more expensive to repair all those parts than it would be to just purchase a new generator.